Soweto-CodeTribe/TimeManagementSystemAdmin/README.md

    VITE_API_URL=your_backend_api_url
    ```

-   > **Note:** You'll need to replace the placeholder values with your actual Firebase credentials.
-These can be obtained from your Firebase project settings.
+   > **Note:** You'll need to replace the placeholder values with your actual Firebase credentials from your Firebase project settings.

 5. **Start Development Server**
    ```bash